 I continue to work in addiction, and now my training as a psychotherapist allows me to work people with all sorts of issues, as well as to help those recovering from addiction with a deeper knowledge and experience of the issues that underlie their substance use.

-If you would like to arrange an initial assessment appointment (charged at half my usual session rate), please contact me by email, contact form, or mobile.
+If you would like to arrange an initial assessment appointment (charged at almost half my usual session rate), please contact me by email, contact form, or mobile.